rimshaTest/CS4530-Spring-2026/Activities/Module01 Activity.md

 ### Requirements for this activity

+1. Say which area you picked.

-1. Identify at least 3 different roles representing different classes of users for that area.
+2. Identify at least 3 different roles representing different classes of users for that area.

-2. Choose **one** of those roles and write down at least 3 different user stories for that participant.
+3. Choose **one** of those roles and write down at least 3 different user stories for that participant.
 These should be of the form

     As a <code>&lt;role&gt;</code> I want <code>&lt;some capability&gt;</code> so that I can <code>&lt;get some benefit&gt;</code>

-3. For **each** user story, write 3 conditions of satisfaction with appropriate priorities.
-(Essential = user story is not satisfied without it)
+4. For **each** user story, write 3-4 conditions of satisfaction with appropriate priorities.
+(Essential = user story is not satisfied without it).
+There must be at least one essential condition of satisfaction and least one non-essential condition of satisfaction.

 Please submit a total of:

 * 1 area
 * 3 roles
 * 3 user stories
-* 9 conditions of satisfaction with priorities
+* 9-12 conditions of satisfaction with priorities

 When you are done, submit your work as required by your instructor (check the Canvas asssignment for details, if assigned).
 This may vary from section to section.